 Our Approach and Experiences In Creating Design Systems

-We’ve created design systems for both enterprise-size clients and smaller companies- our approach and process is based on our experiences and the issues we’ve encountered so far.
+design system- our approach and process is based on our experiences and the issues we’ve encountered so far.
 Design systems have been quite a popular topic recently, and when it comes to their creation and development, no global standards have been established yet.

 This is why we want to show how we approach this subject.